vanjohnson879/frontline-cloud-doc/content/tutorials/getting-started/index.md

 Taken from the [bundle structure documentation](https://gatling.io/docs/gatling/reference/current/general/bundle_structure/), we learn that the important parts of the bundle are as such:

 * `bin` contains launch scripts for Gatling and more, this is where you execute Gatling and package the tests for Gatling Enterprise, which we'll see later on
-* `user-files/simulations` contains your scala test files, this is where you describe what you want your virtual users to do, and what you want to do with them
+* `user-files/simulations` contains your java test files, this is where you describe what you want your virtual users to do, and what you want to do with them
 * `results` contains log files of each tests and reports generated in sub directories if launched with Gatling

 {{< alert info >}}